cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 the `:` character is represented in the query as the ASCII character sequence `_3a`.
 This representation requires the use of a two clause `OR` query for the `twitter` field, ending in `_2e*` and `_3a*`.
-Implementing this as two phrases instead of a single `twitter*` query prevents an accidental match with a field name such as `twitter_handle` or similar.
+Implementing this query as two phrases instead of a single `twitter*` query prevents an accidental match with a field name such as `twitter_handle` or similar.

-The last of the three main clauses, which is a search for `starch` or `protein`, is more complicated.
+The last of the three main clauses is a search for `starch` or `protein`.
+This search is more complicated.
-The `$in` operator has some special semantics for array values that are inherited from MongoDB's documented behavior.
+The `$in` operator has some special semantics for array values that are inherited from the way MongoDB's behaves.
 In particular,
-the `$in` operator applies to the value **OR** any of the values contained in an array named by the field.
+the `$in` operator applies to the value **OR** any of the values that are contained in an array that is named by the field.
 In our example,
-this means that both `"type":"starch"` **AND** `"type":["protein"]` would match the example argument to `$in`.
+the expression means that both `"type":"starch"` **AND** `"type":["protein"]` would match the example argument to `$in`.
 Earlier,
 the `type_3astring` expression was converted to `type:string`.
 The second `type_2e_5b_5d_3astring` phrase converts to `type.[]:string`,